Carmel Contempt Attorney

 It is important to note that contempt actions are not appropriate to address minor grievances or isolated incidents of behavior.
 An individual and their attorney should not seek to use a contempt action in a vindictive manner.
 Rather, it is a remedy available when one party has resisted informal attempts to resolve a dispute and there are no other options available to obtain fulfillment of court-ordered obligations.

-If you feel that you have no other legal avenue to hold your ex-spouse or partner accountable for their responsibilities as laid out in a court-order, call on HOLLINGSWORTH ROBERTS MEANS.
-Our family law attorneys are here to fiercely advocate on your behalf and can fight for justice.
+If you feel that you have no other legal avenue to hold your ex-spouse or partner accountable for their responsibilities as laid out in a court-order, call on Hollingsworth Roberts Means.
+Our contempt attorneys in Carmel and Indianapolis are here to fiercely advocate on your behalf and can fight for justice.